Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 Instead they explored other options.
 One of the names considered was "Wallworths Bazaar" - a deliberate play on the British Woolworth Bazaar and the American five-and-ten.
 Woolworth had already become a watchword for value around the world and even appeared in some dictionaries, defined as cheap, reasonable quality, mass-produced goods.

-In the exchange that followed one of the group, Ernie Williams, suggested going the whole hog and naming the company Woolworths.
-The name wasn't registered in New South Wales.
-They decided to give it a go.
+In the exchange that followed one of the entrepreneurs, Ernie Williams, suggested going much further, naming the new company Woolworth's Limited.
+That name wasn't registered in New South Wales.
+With little to lose, his colleagues resolved to give it a go.

 The Woolworths Ltd store in Freemantle, Western Australia, one of their early openings

 They went to the Australian Registrar General and asked to register their new Bargain Basement as Woolworths Limited.
-He was dubious and telegraphed the firm at its headquarters at the Woolworth Building in New York to ask if they objected.
+He was dubious and telegraphed the firm at its headquarters at the Woolworth Building in New York to ask if there were any objections.
 The skyscraper was home to Five and Ten Cent Store business.
 A clerk foolishly answered that the Corporation had no plans to open in Australia and did not raise any objection.
 He also telegraphed the subsidiary in London, which had responsibility for future stores in the Empire, to make them aware of the enquiry.

 By the time the team in London had read and understood the message and prepared a response, several weeks had elapsed.
 In the meantime the Australian registrar had taken the cable from New York as confirmation that the giant Woolworth Corporation had no objection to another business sharing its name down under.
-He allowed the registration.
+He authorised the name.

 For the next seventy years the two companies operated in their own territories, rarely bothering each other.
 Occasionally rival executives would meet at trade shows or suppliers, or even share common ancillary services like computing and telephony on a friendly basis.
 The existence of Woolworth companies in Australia and New Zealand ruled those countries out when the British firm began to expand overseas in the 1950s.
 The two firms pursued a similar strategy for a spell in the Fifties and Sixties.
 Each aimed to develop a groceries and supermarket business.
 The British management dithered, with many U-turns, failing to land the concept and ultimately giving up.
 Meanwhile the Australian Board remained resolute.
 They completed the transition, ultimately establishing the business as the market-leading supermarket in Australia.
 The chain survived some shortlived traumas in the Eighties and the sale of its New Zealand subsidiary, which now operates separately as part of a larger, indigenous Group.
 The Australian Woolworths emerged revitalised and heading to become the number one supermarket, a position that it still holds today.